cyber-dojo-retired/runner-stateful/README.md

 - - - -

 # new_kata
-Tells the runner-server a kata with the given id and image_name has been set up.
+Tells the runner-service a kata with the given id and image_name has been set up.
 Must be called before new_avatar.
 - parameters
+  * image_name, eg 'cyberdojofoundation/gcc_assert'
   * kata_id, eg '15B9AD6C42'
-  * image_name, eg 'cyberdojofoundation/gcc_assert'
 - returns
   * { "status":0  } -> succeeded

 # old_kata
-Tells the runner-server the kata with the given id has been torn down.
+Tells the runner-service the kata with the given id has been torn down.
 - parameters
   * kata_id, eg '15B9AD6C42'
 - returns